How to Plan a Two-Week Southern U.S.A. Road Trip

 It’ll take you about five hours to get to Nashville from Asheville, passing through Knoxville on the way.
 This is where you’ll end your road trip.
 If you have more time, Nashville is a great place to spend it after a whirlwind tour of the South.

 I’ve been to Nashville with both Brian and my mother on a mother-daughter trip.
 It works so well for both, especially if you’re at all into country music.
 (I’m not, and still always have a good time!)
-I have a Nashville weekend itinerary if you want to stay a while, but if you’re short on time, don’t miss these highlights:

 Close out with overnights in Nashville.
 I’ve stayed at The Gallatin in East Nashville to save some money vs. staying in downtown Nashville.
-You’re still within easy access of all kinds of fun eateries at this one, so I promise you won’t feel like you’re missing out.
+You’re still within easy access to all kinds of fun eateries at this one, so I promise you won’t feel like you’re missing out.

 Use the map below for even more options: